 At the heart of the Teacher Seminars are elective Study Groups, each designed to provide an academic focus for the participan's experience, and to take advantage of the expertise of the Study Group leader.

-The Boston Teacher Seminar, Late June to early July 2017, Dates TBA, is held in North Hall, a residence of Harvard Law School, perhaps the most famous of its kind in the world.
+The Boston Teacher Seminar, June 25 – July 1, 2017, is held in North Hall, a residence of Harvard Law School, perhaps the most famous of its kind in the world.
 Participants are immersed in all that Harvard, Cambridge, and indeed Boston have to offer, including their great museums and collections; laboratories where, each day, scientists push at new frontiers; and, above all, a vibrant and eclectic academic community.

-The Cambridge Teacher Seminar, July 2017, Dates TBA, is held in Westcott House, one of Cambridge university's most intimate and picturesque institutions.
+The Cambridge Teacher Seminar, June 30 – July 7, 2017, is held in Peterhouse, the oldest college at the University of Cambridge and one of the University's most intimate and picturesque institutions.
 Here, teachers find an inspiring setting for intellectual reflection and cultural enrichment.
-The diverse program of plenary speakers and cultural events makes accessible much of the scholarly wealth and intellectual history of the university.
+The diverse program of plenary speakers and events makes accessible much of the scholarly wealth and academic history of the university.

-The Oxford Teacher Seminar, July 2017, Dates TBA, is held in Mansfield College, Oxford university.
+The Oxford Teacher Seminar, July 23 – 30.
+2017, is held in Mansfield College, Oxford university.
 Participants have the unique opportunity to share in the academic and cultural traditions of this famous university.
 Teachers meet Rhodes Scholars, visit colleges, libraries and historic sites, and gain an insider's feeling for the deeper resources behind the beauty and tradition of "the city of dreaming spires."